 - Sitting posture- Longer sitting periods can aggravate a painful back condition.
 Slouching and leaning while sitting can disrupt the natural curve of your spine.
 Choose the right chair and practice good posture while seating.
 If your work requires you to sit for long hours, take breaks for walking and stretching you back in between.

 - Sleeping position- There are natural curves in your spine that need to be supported correctly for proper rest to your spine.
-Choose your mattress and pillow according to your sleeping position, to ensure best support to your spine.
+Choose your mattress and pillow according to your sleeping position, to ensure support to your spine.

 - Massage- Most massages relieves in back pain.
 Massages recover your sore muscles and improve blood circulation in your back, and also help you relax and feel good.
 It is a way to prevent problems.